 Any UK organisation active in the youth field can participate in a Strategic Partnership for youth, either as the lead or as a partner.
 One organisation must lead the project and make the application for funding.
 UK organisations leading a project must apply to the UK National Agency on behalf of the partnership.

-Informal groups of young people are also eligible to apply for funding for transnational youth initiatives under this Action.
+Informal groups of young people are also eligible to apply for funding for Transnational Youth Initiatives.

 If you have not applied for funding before, please visit our before you apply webpage for more information.

 How to apply

 In 2020, there were three deadlines for Youth KA205 Strategic Partnerships funding and an additional deadline for KA227 funding, these have now passed.